TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/CoreWizardScripts/Index.rst

 						'table' => 'be_groups',
 						'pid' => '0'
 					),
+					'module' => array(
-					'script' => 'wizard_list.php'
+						'name' => 'wizard_list'
 					)
 				)
 			)
+		)
 	),

-The type is also the "script" type.
 In the "params" array the table and pid passed to the script is set.

 .. _core-wizards-colorpicker:

-wizard\_colorpicker.php
-"""""""""""""""""""""""
+Color picker
+""""""""""""

-The colorpicker wizard allows you to select a HTML color value from a user-friendly pop-up box.
+The color picker wizard allows you to select a HTML color value from a user-friendly pop-up box.
 The wizard type is "colorbox" which will first of all add a colored box next to an input field.
 Here's how it looks in a "haiku" record of the "examples" extension: